 When technology meets nature, just when you thought it was safe to back out in the countryside….it lurks, it looms ,…. it makes bird calls!

 Yes, it seems unlikely but there is a serious problem about apps which can play birdsong and the concern is being aired by the Dorset Wildlife Trust (DWT) amongst others.
 DWT are fearful of the effect of apps which mimic bird calls on the birds themselves.
 In general terms these apps are a boon for dedicated twitchers and casual observers alike, enabling them to call up the sounds of the specific birds they are seeking in order to elicit a response or other reaction from the bird.
 In particular people wanting to get closer to a bird may use these recorded bird calls to lure a bird closer in order to be better placed to take a photograph.
-What harm could there be in that?
+In fact, the tactic can be used when abroad on holiday to see the tropical birds in Costa Rica, something that many bird enthusiasts in the region such as Costa Rica Focus may know about.
+So, what harm could there be in imitating these calls?

 According to the DWT it certainly is harmful and they have issued a warning against it, saying that “it causes disturbances and can be harmful to certain species, according to the conservation organization”.
 Brownsea Island Reserve Manager Chris Thain said: “The apps are becoming quite common, and are great, but their use needs some guidance I feel.
 I’m sure visitors would be devastated if they realised the possible disturbance they were causing to wildlife.
 We need to spread the word that use of these apps is not suitable for nature reserves and can be potentially harmful to sensitive species.”